 The Consequences Of Not Following A Design Or Development Process

 When you work in an environment where silos result in no clear design or development process, the following often happens.

 Problem is, that last section of the definition often gets ignored.
 You know, the part about people paying you money.
 So this MVP idea can be taken too far, and a product can be released before there is a minimum viable understanding of what the thing is supposed to do (or who it’s supposed to be useful for).
-You could argue that the Color app5 is an example of this MVP madness (“It’s a photo app!”
-“No, it’s a local group-messaging search/recommendations app7!”)
+You could argue that the Color app is an example of this MVP madness (“It’s a photo app!”
+“No, it’s a local group-messaging search/recommendations app!”)!”
+“Actually,

 I think that definition would send a lot of MVPs back to the drawing board, and rightfully so.

 2. No Significant Design Focus

 The second consequence of a lack of process, particularly in start-ups, is that design can be the last thing on people’s minds.
 When you hear start-ups giving an overview of their staff, they often mention developers, marketers, and business development managers, but no designers.